If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

 In the past 5 years, all of my non-US clients have been happy with forming their LLC in Wyoming and I’ve never had any issues with Wyoming.

 That’s why I always recommend Wyoming LLC for my non-US clients.

 Again, if you want to incorporate online, you should incorporate your LLC or Corporation in the state where you will be doing business.
 So if you physically live and do business in California, then incorporate in California.

-However, if you are a non-US resident, the best state to incorporate business is among the 3 states: Wyoming, Delaware or Nevada (I definitely recommend Wyoming).
+However, if you are a non-US resident, the best state to incorporate a business is among the 3 states: Wyoming, Delaware or Nevada (I recommend Wyoming).

 Why Wyoming is the Best State If You Plan to Incorporate Online (Most Recommended)

 Wyoming is the best foreigner-friendly state for non-US residents.

 Wyoming LLCs offer the best asset protection laws, no state or capital gain taxes, very low annual fees of $50, anonymous ownership (member names are not disclosed) and very foreigner-friendly laws.